codeslake/IFAN/README.md

 ## Testing models of CVPR 2021

-* **Note:** There is a mistake in the [IAC layer](https://github.com/codeslake/IFAN/blob/main/models/IAC.py#L36).
-The current code is using isotropic kernels in which the separable kernels are exactly the same.
-The current IFAN still works, as defocus blur is usually in isotropic shape while the current IAC layer is dealing with them with isotropic separable kernels.
-If you are to train the code from scratch, please update the IAC layer to use `kernel1` and `kernel2` as commented in the code.
+***Important Note:** There is a mistake in the [IAC layer](https://github.com/codeslake/IFAN/blob/main/models/IAC.py#L36).
+The current code uses isotropic kernels in which the two separable kernels are exactly the same (per iteration).
+The current IFAN still works, as defocus blur is usually in isotropic shape which the current IAC layer can handle with the isotropic kernels.*

+*If you are to train the code from scratch, please update the [IAC layer](https://github.com/codeslake/IFAN/blob/main/models/IAC.py#L36) to use `kernel1` and `kernel2` as commented in the code.
 I will update the experimental results based on the corrected IAC layer.*

 ```shell
 ## Table 2 in the main paper